lamhungphan/weather_api_dio/README.md

 This app uses Dio for handling API requests

-It follows a lightweight Clean Architecture: Presentation → Domain → Data layers
+It follows a lightweight Architecture: Presentation → Domain → Service layers

-State management is handled using Bloc

 # Technologies Used
 Flutter